The Best Checking Accounts in Pennsylvania for 2024

 If you want to open a new checking account, one of the first places that you should look is at regional and local banks.
 National banks have advantages, but they’re not perfect for everyone.
 For example, if you work with a national bank, you’ll likely wind up with the same account as everyone else who works with that bank.
 They don’t do much to tailor their accounts to local needs.

 Local and regional banks serve smaller areas, meaning they can tailor the accounts and features they offer to meet local needs.

 Advantages and Disadvantages of Local Banks

-If you’re thinking about opening a checking account, you should take the time to look at multiple accounts and compare your option.
+If you’re thinking about opening a checking account, you should take the time to look at multiple accounts and compare your options.

 Working with a local bank is a good choice for many people.
 They’re more likely to provide personalized service.
-If you open an account with a larger bank, it’s likely that you’ll just be a face in the crowd.
+If you open an account with a larger bank, likely, you’ll just be a face in the crowd.

 However, smaller banks aren’t perfect.
 They usually have much smaller ATM and branch networks.
 If you leave the service area of your bank, you might struggle to find an ATM or branch that you can use.
 That means you’ll have to pay hefty fees to use another bank’s ATM.